Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.palauguell.cat

-In El Ravel neighborhood, you’ll find one of Gaudí’s earliest examples of the modernisme architectural style.
+One of Gaudí’s earliest examples of modernist architecture is in the El Ravel neighborhood.
 Designed for his longtime friend Eusebio Güell, it was among the finest homes of its day.
 Indeed, its main floor was so lavish it could be fit for a Spanish royal.
-If you go, take time to make it to the rooftop, for distinctive examples of his distinctive ceramic tiles.
+If you go, take time to make it to the rooftop for distinctive examples of his distinctive ceramic tiles.

 Park Güell